Submission Preparation Checklist

 The Belgian Journal of Paediatrics publishes the following types of manuscripts:

-• Made in Belgium: Summary of a PhD thesis defended by a paediatrician affiliated with a Belgian institution or working in Belgium.
-The title of the PhD thesis must be followed by a subtitle “PhD thesis presented on [date¬] at [university or high school], [city], Belgium.
+- Made in Belgium: A summary of a PhD thesis presented by a paediatrician affiliated with a Belgian institution or working in Belgium.
+The title of the PhD thesis must be followed by the subtitle 'PhD thesis presented on [date] at [university or school], [city], Belgium'.
 The author is the PhD student.
 Promotors and co-promoters are listed under the author.
-For this article type, no abstract is requested.
+No abstract is requested for this article type.

 Submission information